cryptohack/cryptohack-docker/README.md

 ![screenshot](screenshot.png)

-It comes with the following installed and integrated:
+The image comes with the following installed and integrated:
- - Sage 9 (based on Python3)
+ - Sage 10
  - Pwntools
  - PyCryptodome
  - z3 Prover